 You must also avoid laying insulation over recessed light fittings or cables in the loft space that may overheat.

 Insulation for loft conversions

-There are a number of options as to where the insulation can be placed.
+There are a number of options as to where the roof insulation can be placed.
 The ideal time to install insulation is when re-roofing, as fitting insulation above the rafters is the best technical solution.
 The downside of above-rafter insulation is that it raises the height of the roof and may have aesthetic consequences.

-Where above-rafter insulation is not possible, the alternative is to insulate between or below the rafters, or a combination of both.
+If above-rafter insulation is not possible, the alternative is to insulate between or below the rafters, or a combination of both.
 A key consideration is headroom, as insulation added below the rafters naturally lowers ceiling heights.